Scottish independence: Yes vote 'risk to jobs'

 "We are a maritime nation but we have no maritime naval patrol vessels.

-"Independence gives us the advantage of being able to make better decisions - so we have those maritime capabilities, so we have the things that we need as opposed to the things that we don't want, like Trident."'Threads of a rope'
+"Independence gives us the advantage of being able to make better decisions - so we have those maritime capabilities, so we have the things that we need as opposed to the things that we don't want, like Trident."

 Mr Hammond's speech followed comments by the first sea lord about the prospect of Scottish independence.